The Movie Emperor: Reception

 Kevin L. Lee reviewing for AwardsWatch at Toronto Film Festival, graded the film A− and praised the performance of lead actor writing, "[Andy] Lau not only continues to cement his place as a Hong Kong legend in cinema, but he strolls right in and delivers a comedic performance like no other."

-Lee Marshall of ScreenDaily reviewing in Busan Film Festival opined that the film "packed with references to Lau’s career and to Hong Kong and Chinese mainland films and celebrity culture, is a film that has been precision-engineered for local audiences."
-Concluding Lee wrote, "While there are more than a few China-specific in-jokes here, Hao’s knowing comedy makes a good case for the cross-border universality of the world it portrays."
-Lee cites example of “Yumeji's Theme” from 2000 Hong Kong film In the Mood for Love, used as a repeated motif in the film to make the point.
+Lee Marshall of ScreenDaily reviewing in Busan Film Festival opined that the film is "packed with references to Lau's career and to Hong Kong and Chinese mainland films and celebrity culture, [and] is a film that has been precision-engineered for local audiences."
+He concluded, "While there are more than a few China-specific in-jokes here, Hao's knowing comedy makes a good case for the cross-border universality of the world it portrays."
+Lee cited as an example "Yumeji's Theme" from the 2000 Hong Kong film In the Mood for Love, which is used as a repeated motif in the film.

-Peter Debruge giving positive review for Variety wrote that the film is "one of the year’s savvier satires."
+Peter Debruge giving a positive review for Variety wrote that the film is "one of the year’s savvier satires."